The magnetar model's energy crisis for a prolific repeating fast radio burst source

-\paragraph*{Author contributions:} J.S.Z. and T.C.W. led the FAST data analysis.
-P.W., H.G., D.L., B.Z. and W.W.Z. are the conveners of the project, coordinated the science team, and launched the FAST observational campaign on FRB~20240114A.
+\begin{addendum} \item This work is supported by National Natural Science Foundation of China (NSFC) Programs Nos.
+12588202, 11690024, 11725313, 11988101, 12041303, 12041306, 12203045, 12233002, 12303042, 12403100, 12421003, 12447115, U1731238, U2031117, W2442001; the CAS International Partnership Program No. 114-A11KYSB20160008; the CAS Strategic Priority Research Program No. XDB23000000; the National Key R\&D Program of China (Nos.
+2017YFA0402600, 021YFA0718500), the National SKA Program of China (Nos.
+2020SKA0120200, 2020SKA0120300, 2022SKA0130104) and the China Postdoctoral Science Foundation (CPSF) under Grant Nos.
+GZB20240308, GZB20250737, 2025T180875, 2025T180875.
+P.W. acknowledges support from the CAS Youth Interdisciplinary Team, the Youth Innovation Promotion Association CAS (id.
+2021055), and the Cultivation Project for FAST Scientific Payoff and Research Achievement of CAMS-CAS.
+D.L. is a New Cornerstone investigator.
+W.W.Z. is supported by the CAS Project for Young Scientists in Basic Research, YSBR-063.
+Y.F.H. acknowledges the support from the Xinjiang Tianchi Program.
+Y.F. is supported by the Leading Innovation and Entrepreneurship Team of Zhejiang Province of China grant No. 2023R01008, and by Key R\&D Program of Zhejiang grant No. 2024SSYS0012.
+This work made use of data from FAST, a Chinese national mega-science facility built and operated by the National Astronomical Observatories, Chinese Academy of Sciences.
+This work made use of the data from FAST FRB Key Science Project.
+This research made use of the CHIME/FRB VOEvent Service, BlinkVerse and TransientVerse. \item[Author Contributions] J.S.Z. and T.C.W. led the FAST data analysis.
+P.W., D.L., H.G., B.Z. and W.W.Z. are the conveners of the project, coordinated the science team, and launched the FAST observational campaign on FRB~20240114A.
 Q.W., D.K.Z., W.J.L., J.T.X., J.H.F., J.H.C., C.C.M., Y.H.Z., Y.C.C., X.F.C., Y.N.K., Y.K.Z., Y.F., S.C., S.Y.T., L.X.Z., Z.W.W., C.F.Z., J.R.N., D.J.Z., S.L.X., B.J.W. participated in the FAST data analysis.
 B.Z. and Y.P.Y. led the theoretical interpretation.
 J.S.Z., P.W. and D.L. contributed to the writing of the manuscript.
-All authors discussed the contents and form the final version of the paper. \paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} Observational properties of 11,553 burst events of FRB 20240114A measured with FAST from January 2024 to August 2024 are summarized in the manuscript Supplementary Table \ref{tab:bursttab} and \url{https://doi.org/10.57760/sciencedb.Fastro.00030}.
-Raw data are available from the FAST archive: \url{https://fast.bao.ac.cn}.
-Due to the large data volume for these observations, interested users are encouraged to contact the corresponding author to arrange the data transfer.
-All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+All authors discussed the contents and form the final version of the paper. \item[Competing Interests] The authors declare that they have no competing financial interests. \end{addendum}